1830s | Iroquois Women Exert a Profound Influence on Suffragists Vision of Equality

 1874 | Supreme Court Rejects Argument that 14th Amendment Grants Women Right to Vote

-The Supreme Court rules that the 14th amendment does not grant women the right to vote and that their rights fall under the jurisdiction of each state.
+In a legal case, Minor v.
+Happersett, the Supreme Court rules that the 14th amendment does not grant women the right to vote and that their rights fall under the jurisdiction of each state.

 1878 | Woman Suffrage Amendment First Introduced in Congress